DevExpress/devextreme-documentation/concepts/Common/.NET Backend Solutions/Web API Service (CRUD)/Web API Service (CRUD).md

 #### Get Started: Add DevExpress Web API Service Functionality

-Refer to the following articles for guidance on how to get started:
+Refer to the following articles to get started:

 - [Predefined Users, Roles, and Permissions](https://docs.devexpress.com/eXpressAppFramework/119065/data-security-and-safety/security-system/security-object-model/predefined-users-roles-and-permissions): describes how to configure permissions for your ORM data models or your EF Core entities.